Opzalas/CMPG-323-Overview---33448809/README.md

 ## The used of a .gitignore file within my projects
+	Is to ensure that certain files are not being tracked by Git remain untracked.

 ## Storage of credentials and sensitive information

+	Never store credentials and sensitive data on GitHub The issue of a potential data or infrastructure breach can increase exponentially when branches are merged and forked.
+The easiest method to mitigate this risk 	is not to store credentials and sensitive data in the code before committing to a branch.

 ## List of Repositories
 - <a href="https://github.com/Opzalas/CMPG-323-Overview---33448809" target="_blank">Project 1</a>